arkaitzgarro/elastic-apm-laravel/README.md

 }
 ```

+**Note** Job middleware is **not** run when a job is created with the `dispatchNow()` method.
+Spans explicitly created within the job will still be collected, but the overall job span will not be included.

 ### Add a collector for other events

 You can add extra collector(s) to listen to your own application events or Laravel events like `Illuminate\Mail\Events\MessageSending` for example.
 We created a base collector that already includes functionality to measure events, that you can extend from: